 Rosacea sufferers should also invest in a good daily sunscreen: ISclinical does a very good powder one that uses micronized zinc oxide and transparent titanium dioxide.

+Makeup for rosacea is a tricky topic.
 It is hard to conceal rosacea completely, and unless you are planning a photoshoot, it’s best not to try since all foundations, no matter how snazzy, are only as good as the canvas they’re applied to.
 If your skin is rough and dry, you are better correcting the high colour rather than the texture.
-Your skin won't look perfect, but you won’t look like you’re wearing tons of make-up either.
+Your skin won't look perfect, but you won’t look like you’re wearing tons of makeup either.
 Clinique’s yellow-based mineral powder will tone down high colour without further irritating the skin.

 You might also find that boosting your intake of essential fatty acids helps: try Harmony Formulas Essential Oil Omega 3,6,9